-Uberenv: A thin veneer around Spack and vcpkg
+Uberenv: A thin veneer around Spack

-The uberenv script is run from the top-level Axom directory like this:
+The uberenv script is run from Axom's top-level directory like this:

-For more details about uberenv.py and the options it supports, please see the uberenv docs
+For more details about uberenv.py and the options it supports, see the uberenv docs

-You can also see examples of how Spack spec names are passed to uberenv.py in the Python scripts we use to build TPLs for Axom development on LC platforms at LLNL.
+You can also see examples of how Spack spec names are passed to uberenv.py in the python scripts we use to build TPLs for the Axom development team on LC platforms at LLNL.
 These scripts are located in the directory scripts/llnl_scripts.